 Old and stale spices do little good to your food.
 Keep your spices fresh and flavourful by having a clear out once in a while.
 This shelf life of spices chart will help you keep your spice drawer in check.

 Do you wonder if you should throw away old and expired spices even if they do not look bad or you have hardly ever used them?

 There is an optimal shelf life of spices, and they are best used before that.
 The chart below suggests the recommended shelf life of spices to get the best of their flavours.

 Once opened, spices tend to gradually loose their flavour, if not stored or used within a certain time.

 This is because spices are made of aromatic volatile oils that is released when it comes in contact with air or heat.

-The interesting point is that spices do not go bad or show visual signs of deterioration such as mold, rotten, or bad smell like regular fresh/stored food products.
+The interesting point to note is that spices do not go bad or show visual signs of deterioration such as mold, rotten, or bad smell like regular fresh/stored food products.